sse-secure-systems/connaisseur/setup/README.md

 # Setup

 Setting up Connaisseur for the first time can be a bit of a hassle, especially if you are not familiar with Docker Content Trust (DCT).
 Furthermore, Connaisseur requires/links several other services (Kubernetes cluster, container registry, notary server) for which many common providers exist.
 Hence, we've created multiple guides for various environments to help you on the way.
+If you still can't get it to work or have any feedback, feel free to reach out to us via [GitHub Discussions](https://github.com/sse-secure-systems/connaisseur/discussions)!

 The guide below offers a simple default configuration for setting up Connaisseur using public infrastructure and is aimed at quick testing.
 It uses [Docker Hub](https://hub.docker.com/) as both container registry and notary, but is expected to work for other solutions as well.
 It has been tested for the following Kubernetes services:
 - [x] [K3s](https://github.com/rancher/k3s)